rhasspy/rhasspy-hermes-app/docs/usage.rst

 * running the app.

 By applying the app's :meth:`rhasspyhermes_app.HermesApp.on_intent` decorator to the function, this function will be called whenever the app receives an intent with the name "GetTime".
+You can apply any decorator to asynchronos functions aswell to further improve runtime.

 Try the example app `time_app.py`_ with the ``--help`` flag to see what settings you can use to start the app (mostly connection settings for the MQTT broker):